Documentation

 Weight (Profile Weight)

 A numeric multiplier applied to a scoring term within a profile.
-Higher weight = greater influence on the total score.
-Weights are optimized by the Optimizer to maximize active/decoy discrimination.
+Higher absolute weight = greater influence on the total score.
+Weights can be negative (indicating the feature separates actives and decoys in the opposite direction from the default assumption).
+Weights are optimized by the Optimizer or generated by Autotune.